 The pandemic hit paintball hard.
 Fields shut down for months, leagues canceled entire seasons, and manufacturers slowed production.
 For a sport that depends on people physically gathering outdoors, extended lockdowns were devastating.
 Several well-known fields that had been operating for decades closed permanently during 2020 and 2021, unable to survive months without revenue.

 But something unexpected happened during the recovery.
 As restrictions lifted, outdoor recreation surged across the board, and paintball was part of that wave.
 Fields that survived the shutdown reported strong booking numbers through 2022 and into 2023, particularly for walk-on play and birthday parties.
-People who had been cooped up indoors were looking for active, social experiences, and paintball fit the bill perfectly — it also happens to be a genuine workout, as our guide to paintball fitness explains.
+People who had been cooped up indoors were looking for active, social experiences, and paintball fit the bill perfectly.
+It also happens to be a genuine workout, as our guide to paintball fitness explains.
 The sport didn’t bounce back to its mid-2000s peak, but it stabilized in a way that surprised a lot of people who had written it off.

 Field Closures and the Changing Landscape